dvbrown/Pipelines/Ruffus_python/pindel_mtDNA/README.md

 ```
 Alternatively you can use the github website and clone to your computer using a graphical user interface.

-End with an example of getting some data out of the system or using it for a little demo

 ## Configuring global parameters for the pipeline
 The paths to various software need to be set at the very top of the pindel_commands.py file.